WORKPLACE LIES – “Leadership is a feature”.

 • Communications skills also rank highly, and having what’s commonly referred to as “executive presence” is also felt to be critical.

 To this collection of long-limbed characteristics are added some personal traits.
-Leadership requires:
+Leadership requires at least 2 things:

 • authenticity (the ability to come across as a “real” person) and often, too,